Athaodam/Plant-planet-plate/README.md

 <param ve-entity eid="Q14712"> <!--drupe-->
 <param ve-entity eid="Q14080"> <!--Arecaceae-->

 Coconut palms grow best in locations with free-draining aerated soil, access to fresh groundwater, consistent humidity, and temperatures ranging between 27°C and 30°C.  It is considered a native species in the countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
-Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref4] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilient-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref5]
+Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref4] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilient-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref5] Unsurprisingly, many countries all over the world are involved in the growth and production of coconuts.

-## Global Coconut Production

-Unsurprisingly, many countries all over the world are involved in the growth and production of coconuts.
 Overall, the top three producers are The Philippines, Indonesia, and India.

 <param ve-image title="Countries which produce coconuts" url="https://upload.wikimedia.org/wikipedia/commons/4/4f/Countries_by_coconut_production_in_2020.png">
     label=""